Social exclusion: Social inclusion

-The social worker should be constantly reflexive, work to raise the consciousness, empower, and understand the lived subjective realities of individuals living in a fast-paced world, where fear and insecurity constantly subjugate the individual from the collective whole, perpetuating the dominant forces, while silencing the oppressed.
+Oher examples addressing social inclusion include social workers who undertake reflexive work to raise the consciousness, empower, and understand the lived subjective realities of individuals living in a fast-paced world, where fear and insecurity constantly subjugate the individual from the collective whole, perpetuating the dominant forces, while silencing the oppressed.
 Some individuals and groups who are not professional social workers build relationships with marginalized persons by providing relational care and support, for example, through homeless ministry.
-These relationships validate the individuals who are marginalized and provide them a meaningful contact with the mainstream.
+These relationships validate the individuals who are marginalized and provide them with meaningful contact with the mainstream.
+Organisations like Muslim Hikers, Muslim Cyclists and Muslim Runners in the UK recognise that certain ethnic minorities have not historically been engaged in these type of leisure activity and work to promote wider inclusion and access to the mental and physical health benefits which they represent.

 In law

 There are countries, Italy for example, that have a legal concept of social exclusion.
 In Italy, "esclusione sociale" is defined as poverty combined with social alienation, by the statute n.
 328 (11-8-2000), that instituted a state investigation commission named "Commissione di indagine sull'Esclusione Sociale" (CIES) to make an annual report to the government on legally expected issues of social exclusion.

 The Vienna Declaration and Programme of Action, a document on international human rights instruments affirms that "extreme poverty and social exclusion constitute a violation of human dignity and that urgent steps are necessary to achieve better knowledge of extreme poverty and its causes, including those related to the program of development, in order to promote the human rights of the poorest, and to put an end to extreme poverty and social exclusion and promote the enjoyment of the fruits of social progress.
 It is essential for States to foster participation by the poorest people in the decision making process by the community in which they live, the promotion of human rights and efforts to combat extreme poverty."